How Iraq’s Race for Water Security Impacts Cultural Heritage and Environment

 In a private interview, Mühl explained that these include ancient villages and cities that “played an important role in the early Islamic history of the region,” and a vast amount of this archeological knowledge has yet to be excavated.

 Archaeologists have excavated only 10 percent of these sites, according to Mühl, who has visited and studied this area, while less than 50 percent has been surveyed on the ground.
-“The majority of archaeological sites is therefore unknown and will be lost for the local communities lived next to them, the scientific community,” she warned.
+“The majority of archaeological sites is therefore unknown and will be lost for the local communities [that] lived next to them, [and] the scientific community,” she warned.

 In addition to the threats it poses to archaeological knowledge, the dam would flood villages and uproot communities on the banks of the Tigris river.
 Yet it remains unclear how the relevant authorities are planning to address the social impact of the Makhool Dam project.